jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 on the upper strings.
 The two shapes are never gripped at the same time, but it's easy to switch between them.
+(And sometimes it sounds great to switch back and forth between them, like a big Beethoven finale.)

 The typical bass shape fingering is `43111x`, and the treble shape is `xx1114`.

+In the bass shape,
+the chord is a root-position closed-voiced triad, very similar to the C major shape.
+(In fact,
+it's common to switch between C and G shapes rooted on the same fret.)

 **Practice the G shape with primary chords in the key of C major:**